Lab 5: Data Wrangling II

 Read this first:

 • Think about: What is on the x-axis?
 What is on the y-axis?
-And also, it looks like we need to do some counting.
-Recall, that we can stick together a dplyr-pipeline with a call to ggplot, so here we will have to count of Cohort and Gender before plotting
+And also, it looks like we need to do some counting stratified by Cohort and Gender.
+Recall, that we can stick together a dplyr pipeline with a call to ggplot.

 Does your plot look different somehow?
 Consider peeking at the hint…